AStoker/angular-todo-app-start/GUIDE.md

 1. Open the `src/app/app.component.spec.ts` file, add a new test suite called `deleting todos`.
 2. Inside the test suite create a test that adds two todos.
-3. After you've added two todos, make an assertion that the todos array lenght is 2.
+3. After you've added two todos, make an assertion that the todos array length is 2.
 Doing this provides us with a test that asserts our initial state is correct.
 This provides us with a more robust test that checks both the initial state and final state.
 If something were to go wrong, we'd have a better clue as to where the problem is.
 4. Call the function `deleteTodo` and pass in an index of 0 (we're going to test deleting the first item).
 5. Make an assertion that the todos array length is 1.
 6. Make an assertion that the todo at index 0 has the text we initially added for the second todo.